Common Loan Documents

 HOA dues: If the home you’re interested in is in a homeowner's association (typical for condos) or a planned unit development (typical for new subdivisions), those dues will be considered when qualifying for your mortgage loan.
 Typically, HOA dues are paid right to the HOA and are not part of your mortgage payment.

-Yearly property taxes: Taxes are collected in your monthly mortgage payment and held in escrow.
-Your mortgage servicer will pay these for you when they come due.
+Property taxes: Taxes are typically collected in your monthly mortgage payment and held in escrow, your mortgage servicer will pay these for you from your escrow account when they come due.

 Liens: If there are any liens on the property, such as a lien for solar panels or other improvements, we’ll need proof.